dtarudji/SOA12cUpgrade/Home.md

 Oracle SOA Cloud Service provides a PaaS computing platform for running Oracle SOA Suite, Oracle Service Bus and orchestrating Integration in the cloud.

-Enterprises can innovate faster, improve customer engagement, drive business-process efficiency, and accelerate digital transformation with Oracle Cloud.
-Oracle is the enterprise technology partner that positions companies for tomorrow, today; empowering businesses of all sizes on their journey of digital transformation.
-Oracle Cloud provides leading-edge capabilities in software as a service, platform as a service, infrastructure as a service, and data as a service.

-At Oracle we have invested in delivering a plethora of new Cloud Services and we want to show migration steps from OCI classic.
-We specifically wanted to focus on low code, high productivity services and artifacts that can be used in building enterprise grade solutions.
-In the hands-on lab a real world business solution comprised of composite services.
-You will migrate existing SOA artifacts on OCI classic to OCI, all in a controlled environment.
+Oracle SOAcs provides capabilities in platform as a service.

+There are certain pre-requisites that you should be aware of before your side-by-side upgrade in the cloud.

+Before migration/side-by-side upgrade, ensure the following:

+For SOA and MFT, the source version for side-by-side upgrade in the cloud is 12.1.3 or later.

+The approach for migration and the side-by-side upgrade is the same — you’ll provision a new cloud instance of SOA Cloud Service, migrate or recreate configurations from the old source environment and then transition to the newly provisioned cloud instance.

+Please review migration details https://docs.oracle.com/en/cloud/paas/soa-cloud/liftshift/introduction-migration-and-side-side-upgrade-soa-and-mft-cloud-service.html#GUID-B3D0C8F7-2A71-47AE-97F6-59924A865ED2

-This workshop will focus on migrating the SOA objects using JDeveloper and exporting SAR files.
+This lab is an example on migrating the SOA objects using JDeveloper and exporting SAR files.
 As well as discussions.

 ## Hands-on Lab Overview